 “Historically, infrastructure as an asset class has been resistant to innovation, resulting in many traditional infrastructure investors mispricing the risks of technology disruption and failing to capitalise on new infrastructure opportunities enabled by technology.”

 If that reads like an opening salvo, that’s because it is.

 The above is from Sidewalk Infrastructure Partners’ marketing materials.
-SIP, for those of you not paying attention, is Alphabet’s newest venture, a spinout from urban innovation business Sidewalk Labs in partnership with the Ontario Teachers’ Pension Fund.
+SIP, for those of you not paying attention, is Alphabet’s newest venture, a spinout from urban innovation business Sidewalk Labs in partnership with the Ontario Teachers’ Pension Plan.
 Alphabet (for those of you really not paying attention) is Google’s parent company.
 And Google… well, Google is a verb.

 Technology – and the disruption and opportunities it brings – has been on the minds of infrastructure investors for a long time.
 In 2016, during our Global Summit, we joked that, “at times, the ghost of Airbnb seemed to literally be haunting the [Berlin] Hilton, as investors wondered which infrastructure sub-sectors were ripe for that kind of disruption”.